shashwat-9/OCP-JAVA/src/Chapter1_Basics/Program.md

  - Unlike the javac command, the name of the single source file (e.g., Demo-App.java) need not be a valid class name, but it must have the .java extension.
-Also unlike the javac command, the java command allows several public classes in the single source file (only public classes in the Demo-App.java file).
+Also unlike the javac command, the java command allows several public classes in the single source file.

 ```
 // File: Demo-App.java